-We have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+Our school has a Strategic Mental Health Lead who is a senior member of staff.
+The Mental Health Lead ensures that we have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
 As part of Community Academies Trust, we adhere to a Trust-wide guarantee of universal, targeted and specialised mental health provision minimum offers, details of which can be viewed on our website.

 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 Education staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences (ACEs), this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is key that staff are aware of how these children's experiences can impact on their mental health, behaviour and education.

-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy and speaking to the DSL or a deputy.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken in line with this policy.

 - Addressing Trauma and Adversity

 - Mental Health and Behaviour in Schools Guidance.

 - Preventing and tackling bullying

 - PHE Rise Above for Schools programme.

 - Every Interaction Matters

 - Education recovery

 - MIND-Parenting Capacity and Mental Health

 - NSPCC-Mental Health and Parenting

 - SSCB-Children & Young People who Self Harm or Disclose an Intent to Die by Suicide

 - Staffordshire County Council Resource Bank (sent out at least annually)